gabrifuoti/mhw3/README.md

 3. Create New Playlist button
 4. Get Back button

+# API
-I used Spotify's API for searching of an album by input text.
+I used Spotify's API for searching of an album by input text and Ticketmaster's API for searching event

 # Folders Guide
 | Folder | Description |